 Martin Videgård and Bolle Tham.

-Bolle Tham and Martin Videgård are members of the Royal Academy of Fine Arts and teach and lecture at schools of architecture in Sweden and abroad.
+Tham and Videgård are members of the Royal Swedish Academy of Fine Arts and have taught and lectured around the world.